-For this visit, we aimed to do as many family friendly activities as possible and discover all the fun things to do in Spokane.
+For this visit, we aimed to do as many family friendly activities as possible, given a limited amount of time, while still discovering all the fun things to do in Spokane.
 Here’s a look at some things that families can do in this city.

 When we were there, the MAC had an exhibit showcasing sculptures made from Legos.
 It was quite amazing seeing the kinds of sculptures people can make just out of Lego bricks.
 Our kids even had a chance to create their own Lego sculptures!
 Some of the more permanent exhibits we saw was a collection of local historical photography.
 I loved seeing how life was like a couple hundred years ago.